thingsat/tinygs_2g4station/Mikrobus_Board_Lambda80C/README.md

 * High sensitivity: down to -132 dBm
 * RF Data Rate: FSK upto 2.02Mbps - LoRa upto 476bps

 Programing of the module is via SPI interface.
-This module has as pin BUSY, RESET, SPI, 3 DIO (Digital I/O software configured) and a Antenna connection ìCî Versions.
+This module has as pin BUSY, RESET, SPI, 3 DIO (Digital I/O software configured) and a Antenna connection ‚ÄúC‚Äù Versions.
 Antenna  is connectable with a connector UFL female.

 Here the connection between the Mikrobus standard pin and the Lambda80 module pin